LeontKing2/compositions/PhosphorBlitz.wav.license.md

 ---

 # Additional Notes
-*This song was specifically made to be used in games of a friend of mine, i called this song Phosphor Blitz cause i created it prety fast..*
+*This song was specifically made to be used in games of a friend of mine, i called this song Phosphor Blitz cause i created it pretty fast..*